Maryland's Genuine Progress Indicator

 The calculation of benefits from higher education has been maintained from GPI 1.0, please refer to this page for methodology.

 These benefits do not include additional wages, as this would potentially double count with budget expenditures, but are “spill-over” benefits, which include a lower rate of criminal activity, higher rates of community participation and volunteerism, and better health.
-The benefits from libraries are calculating by estimating the market value of materials circulated by the Maryland public library system.
+The benefits from libraries are calculated by estimating the market value of materials circulated by the Maryland public library system.
 Circulation statistics retrieved from here and the market values were conservatively estimate as $15 per book, $14 per audiobook, $3 per video, $4.50 per periodical, and $9 per miscellaneous media.
 The only spending on the arts considered here is by non-profits, again to avoid double counting with household and governmental expenditures.
-These data are taken from the Arts & Economic Prosperity IV report from Americans for the Arts.
+These data are taken from the Arts & Economic Prosperity 6 report from Americans for the Arts.